econaxis/search/README.md

 I changed the format to:

 `[number of postings: n].
-Then "n" instances of document_id.
-Then "n" instances of document_frequency.`
+Then "n" instances of document_id: i32.
+Then "n" instances of document_frequency: i32.`

 In other words, rather than storing tuples, I stored document_ids as their own block, then document_frequencies as their own block.
 This made delta-compression more efficient.
 In addition, should I decide to use an external compression algorithm in the future, this new format would increase the compressibility of my index.